bbc/react-transcript-editor/README.md

 _Note: `fileName` it is optional but it's needed if working with user uploaded local media in the browser, to be able to save and retrieve from local storage.
 For instance if you are passing a blob url to `mediaUrl` using `createObjectURL` this url is randomly re-generated on every page refresh so you wouldn't be able to restore a session, as `mediaUrl` is used as the local storage key.
 See demo app for more detail example of this[`./src/index.js`](./src/index.js)_

-_Note: `mediaType` if not defined, the component uses the url to determine the type and adjust the layotu accordingly, however this could result in a slight delay when loading the component as it needs to fetch the media to determine it's file type_
+_Note: `mediaType` if not defined, the component uses the url to determine the type and adjust the layout accordingly, however this could result in a slight delay when loading the component as it needs to fetch the media to determine it's file type_

 ### Typescript projects